Orientation semester

 What happens after orientation in the winter semester?

-1. You switch to a regular Bachelor's degree course in the summer semester: currently, Business, Industrial and Insurance Management, Mechanical Engineering and Automotive Technology as well as Technical Physics and Future Technologies also start in the summer semester.
+1. You switch to a regular Bachelor's degree course in the summer semester: currently, Business, Industrial and Insurance Management, as well as Technical Physics and Future Technologies also start in the summer semester.

 2. You are starting a second orientation semester in the summer semester.
 We will explain how you can organize the second orientation semester in the next question.